aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/xps-image-manipulation/add-tiled-image/_index.md

 ### Is there a free trial available?
 Yes, explore Aspose.Page features with a free trial [here](https://releases.aspose.com/).
 ### Where can I find community support and discussions?
-Engage with the Aspose.Page community on the [official forum](https://forum.aspose.com/c/page/39).
+Engage with the Aspose.Page community on the [forum](https://forum.aspose.com/c/page/39).
 ### How can I obtain a temporary license for Aspose.Page?
 Acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).